Aliases for IRF7 Gene

 Previous GeneCards Identifiers for IRF7 Gene

 IRF7 encodes interferon regulatory factor 7, a member of the interferon regulatory transcription factor (IRF) family.
 IRF7 has been shown to play a role in the transcriptional activation of virus-inducible cellular genes, including interferon beta chain genes.
 Inducible expression of IRF7 is largely restricted to lymphoid tissue.
 Multiple IRF7 transcript variants have been identified, although the functional consequences of these have not yet been established. [provided by RefSeq, Jul 2008]

 GeneCards Summary for IRF7 Gene

 IRF7 (Interferon Regulatory Factor 7) is a Protein Coding gene.
-Diseases associated with IRF7 include immunodeficiency 39 and epstein-barr virus hepatitis.
-Among its related pathways are Immune System and Interleukin receptor SHC signaling.
+Diseases associated with IRF7 include immunodeficiency 39 and hepatitis c.
+Among its related pathways are Platelet activation, signaling and aggregation and Immune System.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and regulatory region DNA binding.
 An important paralog of this gene is IRF3.

 UniProtKB/Swiss-Prot for IRF7 Gene